manenikita31/Weather-Dashboard/README.md

 # Weather Dashboard

+## Project Overview
-A dynamic and visually appealing weather dashboard that allows users to search for real-time weather information by city name.
-The application dynamically updates the background, and provides a user-friendly interface.
+The Weather Dashboard is a responsive single-page application (SPA) that allows users to search for current weather information by city name.
+The application dynamically fetches weather data using the OpenWeatherMap API and displays it in an attractive, user-friendly interface

 ---